haiz/tqueue/README.md

 3. Set threading for a producer
 Apply the threading for a producer:
 - a.
 Set the number of threads and the worker
 - b.
-Put data to queue
+Put data into the queue

-- You can also use ThreadingQueue like a context manager
+- You can also use ThreadingQueue as a context manager

 ```python
 def producer():